The64thGamer/cheeseepedia/content/rprj0pwxyr2doju6/content.md

 ***4 Birthday Skits*** is a Rock-afire Explosion showtape released September of 1983.
 This would replace the standard Birthday tape.
-It played during {{< wiki-link "ShowBiz's Fabulous Fall Festival (Event)" >}} every day except Wednesdays.
-A variant of it would follow the next month, being the {{< wiki-link "4 Birthday Skits And 2 Junk Skits" >}} tape.
+It played during [ShowBiz's Fabulous Fall Festival (Event)] every day except Wednesdays.
+A variant of it would follow the next month, being the [4 Birthday Skits And 2 Junk Skits] tape.

 ## Segment List